shivanshu351/React_Showcase/README.md

 # Project Name

-A brief description of your project.
-For example: "A web application for managing tasks with a React frontend and Appwrite backend."
+ "A web application for managing tasks with a React frontend and Appwrite backend."

 ## Features